Munimadhuriganji/Single-server-infinite-capacity---Markov-Model/README.md

 ## Result :
-The correlation and regression for data analysis of objects from feeder using probability distrubution are calculated.
+The average number of material in the sysytem and in the conveyor and waiting time are succesfully found.